JorisPalings/excel-to-vcards/README.md

 ## Prerequisites

-[Node.js and npm](https://nodejs.org/en/) are required to install and run the script.
+[npm and Node.js](https://nodejs.org/en/) are required to install and run the script.

 ## Installation